-This statement is produced users who interact with the web services of A&D Srl con Socio Unico, accessible by internet starting from the page aedsrl.it, corresponding to the homepage of the official website of A&D Srl con Socio Unico.
+This statement is produced for those users who interact with the web services of A&D Srl con Socio Unico, accessible by internet starting from the page aedsrl.it, corresponding to the homepage of the official website of A&D Srl con Socio Unico.

 This statement only concerns the website of A&D Srl con Socio Unico and not other websites that the user may consult through the use of link.